Unfiltered Thoughts on Data Centers

 To do that, a serious circumspect effort needs to be made to separate the objective from the subjective -- separate the inevitable from matters of personal agency -- and I'm hoping to lay the groundwork for that task in writing this.

-Firstly, we need to figure out where these data center rigs are actually coming from to figure out where this is all headed.
+Firstly, we need to figure out where these data centers are actually coming from to figure out where this is all headed.
 It isn't just AI: What they actually represent is a *centralization* of the productive capacity of computer technology into large warehouses.
 Before these things existed, a large amount of computing was relatively decentralized: If I wanted to start a website, I would have to buy a computer, fill out some forms online to buy a domain and then register it to the IP address that points to where my computer's sitting (usually an office or garage).
 Now, because of data centers, all I have to do is make an account on AWS or Google Cloud without buying a computer, and I simply pay a fee for the computing power "on the cloud".
 The "cloud" being used in question is no longer *somebody's* computer, as much as a small slice of a larger computer in a giant warehouse.

 Loading page...